Green Ghost: Equipment

 The central character in the game was modeled on The Blob and the design was aimed at the campy horror genre of shows like The Addams Family.

-The board is of the 3D type in that it features standing scenery and is designed to appear as a spooky town.
-The luminous plastic board is elevated on six stilts and underneath are three boxes, covered by locked trapdoors.
-The pits contain either plastic bones, "bat" feathers or rubber snakes, plus a number of hidden "ghost kids" (one of which is "Kelly", the Green Ghost's child).
+The three-dimensional board features standing scenery and is designed to appear as a spooky town with winding paths surrounding three scenes.
+The luminous plastic board is elevated on six stilts and underneath are three boxes, covered by locked trapdoors, representing pits which contain either plastic bones, "bat" feathers or rubber snakes, plus a number of hidden "ghost kids" (one of which is "Kelly", the Green Ghost's child).
+Several paths wind around the three pits, consisting of regular spaces, spaces with pictures of a "pet" (player pawn), and holes to access the pits.

+Gameplay

+For the initial setup, four ghost kids are placed in each pit.
+The other pit items are placed in each pit to provide texture when a player reaches into a pit to retrieve a ghost kid: